-Skoki Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Skoki Dog Food receives the Advisor’s best rating of 5 stars.

-The Skoki product line includes one dry dog food, claimed to meet AAFCO nutrient profiles for all life stages.
+The Skoki product line includes 1 dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, pearled barley, oatmeal, rice, chicken fat (preserved with mixed tocopherols), fish meal, potassium chloride, methionine, choline chloride, calcium propionate, minerals (zinc proteinate, iron proteinate, manganese proteinate, copper proteinate, iodine, cobalt, selenium), vitamins (vitamin E, vitamin C, riboflavin, niacin, d-pantothenic acid, riboflavin, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid), rosemary extract
+Ingredients: Chicken meal, oatmeal, rice, chicken fat (mixed tocopherols), fish meal, lamb meal, tomato pomace, potassium chloride, choline chloride, calcium propionate, minerals (zinc proteinate, iron proteinate, calcium carbonate, manganese proteinate, copper proteinate, selenium yeast, calcium iodate), vitamins (vitamin E supplement, niacin, thiamine mononitrate, vitamin A supplement, d-pantothenic acid, riboflavin, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid), rosemary extract

 Fiber (estimated dry matter content) = 4.4%